iuliabivolaru/evaluate-news-nlp/README.md

 ## Installation

 Clone the GitHub repository and use npm to install the dependencies.
+Then start the server.

 ```
 $ git clone https://github.com/iuliabivolaru/evaluate-news-nlp.git
 $ npm install
+$ npm run start
 ```
-- to run the build environment:
+To run the build environment:
-`$ npm run build-dev`
+`npm run build-dev`
-- to run the prod environment:
+To run the prod environment:
-`$ npm run build-prod`
+`npm run build-prod`

 ## Usage